UmerF-exe/SKILL_SWAP/README.md

 for providing continuous guidance and support during the project development.

 🏁 In Summary:

 “Skills Exchange Platform” is a Django-powered web application built to promote collaboration and learning among individuals through secure, scalable, and user-friendly design.

+✅ **How to Use This File:**
+- Save this text as `README.md` in your project’s root folder.
+- It will automatically render formatted when viewed on GitHub or VS Code.

+Would you like me to include a **`requirements.txt` file** (listing all Python libraries to install) along with this README?
+It’s usually kept in the same directory for easier setup.